GPTransco/customer-integration/README.md

 For you to better understand the business logic, let's take a look:

-* Carriers (companies which use OpenRoad) have loads, trucks, trailers, customers and drivers;
+* Carriers (companies which use OpenRoad) have shipments, trucks, trailers, customers and drivers;
-* Each load has at least one driver, truck and trailer assigned, and exactly one customer;
+* Each shipment has at least one driver, truck and trailer assigned, and exactly one customer;
-* Loads have statuses so it is easier to track them ("booked", "assigned", "en_route_to_shipper", "at_shipper", "picked_up", "delayed", "en_route_to_consignee", "at_consignee", "delivered", "delivered_pending", "exported");
+* Shipments have statuses so it is easier to track them ("booked", "assigned", "en_route_to_shipper", "at_shipper", "picked_up", "delayed", "en_route_to_consignee", "at_consignee", "delivered", "delivered_pending", "exported");
 * All trucks and trailers also have GPS devices and we have access to the real time location;

 Basically, carriers use our system to keep track of most of the things occurring in their business but brokers (the ones receiving information through third-party services) only needs a piece of it (e.g. status, location, driver ID, truck ID).